xiaoyang-sde/knowledge-base/computer-science/algorithm-design/computational-intractability.md

 - Every other node is labeled with one of the boolean operators AND, OR, or NOT.
 Nodes labeled with AND or OR will have two incoming edges, and nodes labeled with NOT will have one incoming edge.
 - There's an output node without outgoing edges, which is the output computed by the circuit.

-The circuit satisfiability problem is to determine whether there's an assignment of values to the inputs that causes the output to be 1, given a circuit as input.
+The circuit satisfiability problem is to determine whether there's an assignment of values to the inputs that cause the output to be 1, given a circuit as input.

 Any algorithm that takes a fixed number of bits as input and produces a yes/no answer could be represented by a circuit.
-(1 -> yes, 0 -> no) If the algorith mtakes a number of steps that is polynomial, then the circuit has polynomial size.
-Algorithms implemented on physcial computers could be reduced to the boolean logic gates.
+(1 -> yes, 0 -> no) If the algorithm takes several polynomial steps, then the circuit has a polynomial size.
+Algorithms implemented on physical computers could be reduced to the boolean logic gates.

 To proof that $$ X \leq_{p} $$ circuit satisfiability, we know that $$ X $$ has an efficient certifier $$ B() $$.
 To determine whether an input (with length $$ n $$) $$ s \in X $$, we need to determine whether a $$ t $$ of length $$ p(n) $$ exists so that $$ B(s, t) = yes $$.